akintner/free_college_app/README.md

 * General Configuration: clone down this repo, `bundle` to ensure all the Gemfile dependencies are loaded on your local computer, and then you will need to load, migrate, and seed the database with the CSV files.

 * Database Configuration: once you have cloned the repo and bundled for gems, you will have to set up the database on your local machine.
-To do this, please run the following commands from your terminal in order:
+To do this, please run the following commands from your terminal in this order:
 <br>
-`rake db:create` (this will create the two postgresql databases needed to run the project)
+`rake db:create` (this will create the postgresql database needed to run the project)
 <br>
 `rake db:migrate` (this will load all the database tables with the information specified in the migration files)
 <br>
 `rake db:test:prepare` (this will ensure that you can run the test specs)
 <br>
 `rake db:import_csvs` (this will load all of the info from the CSV files into the database)